10 Tips to Make Friends as an Introvert

 There are also a lot of misconceptions about introverts.
 People sometimes think being an introvert means you’re shy or anti-social, but that’s not necessarily true.

-Many introverts enjoy socializing and have strong social skills—they just might need more downtime afterward to recover from social activities.
+Many introverts enjoy socializing and have strong social skills.
+They just might need more downtime afterward to recover from social activities.

 Tip 1: Embrace Your Introversion

 Once you accept this, you can start to see your introversion as a strength rather than a limitation.
-Here are some ways to leverage your introverted traits:

 • Deep Listening: Use your ability to listen intently.
 People appreciate being heard, and this can help you form strong, lasting connections.